 Meet with the person in charge of the project site.
 At this meeting, explain the goals of the project and how you plan to accomplish them.
 Remember to review the goals you have set with your club advisor.

 Begin promoting the project.
 Display posters around school.
 Check out the posters included in your K-Kids program kit.
 Write a script that can be used during morning announcements.
-Create cafeteria table tents to promote your project.

 The project itself!
 Make sure everyone knows what their role is and what time to arrive.
 Organize club members in pairs or groups.